Zufer Avdija

 Zufer Avdija (Зуфер Авдија, זופר אבדיה; born 1 October 1959) is a Serbian–Israeli professional basketball coach and former player who is the general manager and president of basketball operations for Bnei Herzliya of the Israeli Basketball Premier League.
 He played for Crvena zvezda in the Yugoslav Basketball League during the 1980s, and for Israeli clubs Ramat HaSharon, Rishon LeZion, Hapoel Tel Aviv, and Elitzur Bat Yam in the 1990s.
 He represented the Yugoslavia basketball team internationally.
 His son, Deni, is a current NBA player for the Portland Trail Blazers.

-Early and career
+Early life and career

 Avdija was born in Priština, SAP Kosovo, PR Serbia, FPR Yugoslavia.
 He is of ethnic Gorani-Muslim descent (from Gora in southern Kosovo).
 When he was 15 he briefly played football as a goalkeeper for Ramiz Sadiku youth team in Pristina.

 Club career

 A power forward, Avdija started his basketball career with his hometown team Elektrokosovo.
 In 1979, he joined the Belgrade-based team Crvena zvezda of the Yugoslav Basketball League, where he played during the 1980s.
 He was a team captain.

 In the 1990s, Avdija played for Israeli clubs: Ramat HaSharon, Hapoel Herzliya, Rishon LeZion, Hapoel Tel Aviv, and Elitzur Bat Yam.